 Three legal requirements.
 Three personal preferences.

-Three Legal Considerations Before Filing Your Fiancé Visa Petition
+Three Legal Considerations To Know Before Filing Fiancé Visa Or Spouse Visa

 When assessing the viability of filing for a fiancé visa, three different legal requirements must be examined.
 Each requirement pertains to a different personal factor.

 - Sometimes the couple is already married, other times they’re planning to get married.